Post-Master's Licensure in Educational Administration (formerly Type 75)

-The Post-Master's Certificate in Educational Administration (Type 75) is intended for students who have a master's degree in education or an education related field seeking the coursework required to become an administrator in Illinois schools.
+The Post-Master's Licensure in Educational Administration (formerly Type 75) is intended for students who have a master's degree in education or an education related field seeking the coursework required to become an administrator in Illinois schools.
 The number of graduate hours required varies from 18-30 hours based upon previous coursework.
-In addition to a Masters Degree and specific graduate coursework, candidates for the Illinois Type 75 Certificate are also required to have two years of full time teaching experience or school personnel experience and successful completion of the required State of Illinois certification examinations.
+In addition to a master's degree and specific graduate coursework, candidates for licensure are also required to have two years of full time teaching experience or school personnel experience and successful completion of the required State of Illinois certification examinations.

 Process to Apply